vercomsa/redlink-push-ios-sdk/README.md

 }
 ```

+### 6. Note
+Please note that automatic configuration might cause unexpected behavior when Redlink is being used along with `Firebase` and other frameworks which swizzle the same methods.
+If so please consider using custom configuration.

 ## User Identification

 In order to update information about user use RedlinkUserData class.
 It can be accessed in: